quadportnick/docker-cups-airprint/README.md

 CUPS will be configurable at http://[diskstation]:631 using the CUPSADMIN/CUPSPASSWORD.

 ## Install Avahi on local host:
-These commands only work on Red Hat/CentOS/Fedora.
+These commands only work on RedHat/CentOS/Fedora.
 Ubuntu will be different.
 ```
 yum install avahi
 systemctl start avahi-daemon